NYC Alimony Lawyers

 When married couples decide to divorce, there are many factors that need to be considered.
 One of these factors is spousal maintenance, which is also commonly known as alimony.
 Unlike child support payments, there are no statutory guidelines regulating how spousal support is calculated.
 This allows a vast amount of room for discretion.
 Spodek Law Group has experience in handling both sides.
 If you want to obtain a maintenance award or if you are seeking to protect your income, our attorneys have the skills and knowledge in handling these types of cases.

 The purpose of spousal maintenance is to ensure that both individuals are supported during the divorce process and once the divorce has ended.
+If you have an apartment for rent nyc, then it means making sure the apartment is maintained.
 The spouse with the highest amount of income is usually ordered to pay the lower-income spouse a designated monthly amount.
 Maintenance is ordered to ensure the same standard of living is available to the supported spouse.
 In many cases, it allows the supported spouse to acquire the necessary skills and training that may be required for the supported spouse to become self-sufficient.
 If both parties are able to support themselves, then spousal maintenance may not be required.
 Depending on your specific case, temporary or permanent spousal support may be granted.

 “Pendente Lite” Maintenance is temporary alimony, and it is usually ordered in the beginning stages of the divorce.
 Temporary alimony is often issued by a judge for a specified period of time.
 Temporary alimony is usually terminated once the desired goal has been achieved or the supported party remarries.
 Permanent alimony is usually ordered in long-term marriages where one spouse has financially supported the other for an extended period of time.
 The court takes a variety of factors into consideration when determining whether or not to order alimony.